yche0336/yche0336_9103_tutorial8/README.md

 1. Open the web page
 2. Click the “play/stop” button to play the music.
 3. Watch the bubbles move and particles explode on the screen, and feel the healing power of the animation.

+### Animation properties and uniqueness, and a brief technical note
+I chose to use Perlin noise and randomness to drive the animation effects.
+I've divided the code into three main sections to illustrate which properties ，as well as a brief technical description

+#### Bubbles.

+Breathing feeling: this.scaleValue varies between 1 and 1.2 in a loop, creating a smooth breathing effect that makes the object look like it's breathing as it gradually gets bigger and smaller.
+Inspired by size() in p5.js.

+Position change: Use the random() function to generate the initial position of the bubbles and make them move slowly across the screen with random speeds (speedX and speedY).

+NoiseOffset: Each bubble has an independent noiseOffset, making each bubble's movement and shape change unique.

+Curve animation: 1.createCurve（） creates a curve for each bubble, the size （） realizes the effect that the curve is bigger than the bubble.
+2. Each bubble is surrounded by a curve generated based on Perlin noise, these curves use random colors and line thickness to make them look more natural and unique.

+### Particles.

+Randomness: The initial position, size, color, speed and other attributes of the bubbles and particles are generated using the random() function, ensuring that each element is unique.

+Explode Generation: Using alpha() Gets the alpha (transparency) value of a color. from p5.js reference When the transparency of a particle falls below 200, the explode method is invoked, generating more small particles.
+These small particles have a random initial velocity and small size, and their transparency decreases faster, resulting in an explosion effect.

+Transparency fade: decreases the transparency of the particle each time its position is updated, simulating the effect of the particle fading away.
+For exploding particles, the transparency decreases faster, adding to the visual dynamism.

+### Dynamic background.

+Five layers of waveforms are drawn using Perlin noise , each using a different offset to make them appear to be moving at different depths.

+Use of map(noise()): Creates a more natural wave effect by using the noise function to generate smooth noise values and then using the map function to convert those values to vertical positions.

+The use of (timeOffset) is used to vary it on a per-frame basis, making the Perlin noise change over time, creating a dynamic effect.